therencho/cognitive-assistant/README.md

 ## 🔮 The Future

-This project started as a dream - to create AI that truly serves users without compromising their privacy.
-While we're still in the early stages, every great innovation starts with a vision.
+This project started as a research initiative - to create AI that truly serves users without compromising their privacy.
+While we're still in the early stages, every great innovation starts with curiosity and dedication to learning.

-**Will you join us in making this dream a reality?**
+**Will you join us in making this vision a reality?**

 ---